Skin sensitization: two new alternative methods

 Since none of the regulatory adopted methods provides the same level of information as the traditional animal tests, a number of defined approaches, i.e. approaches based on the use of different type of non-animal data, have been proposed for the identification of chemicals that may cause skin allergy.
 On behalf of the European Commission, the JRC's EURL ECVAM led the development of international guidance on the harmonised reporting of these approaches.

-The defined approaches for skin sensitization have ...
+The defined approaches for skin sensitization have comparable performance ...